tahczeban/stock-analysis2/README.md

 _______________
-***OVERVIEW:*** This challenge was generated to assist Steve with a stock market analysis for his parents, green energy DAQU, while expandinig the dataset for the last few years.
-To augment this analysis, Steve will refactor to loop the same information to loop through data to aquire same data, hopefully, in a more efficient script run through.
-Refactoring in this case is defined as follows: not changing the data, but making the analysis more efficient, utilizing less memory, while improving the logic of the code.
+***OVERVIEW:*** This challenge was generated to assist Steve with a stock market analysis for his parents using the Stock Market Dataset, while expandinig the dataset for the last few years.
+To augment this analysis, Steve refactored the code to loop the same information in order to aquire same result, hopefully, in a more efficient script run through.
+Refactoring in this case is defined as follows:

+-not changing the data, but making the analysis more efficient -utilizing less memory
+-while improving the logic of the code

 _____________